top of page

 Citizen nest survey

-The Mammal Society are about to begin a nationwide survey of harvest mice using
+The Mammal Society have begun a nationwide survey of harvest mice using

 citizen scientists to gather records of abandoned harvest mouse nests.
 Cornwall is